johnhof/mongoman/README.md

 A node utility to simplify model and schema management

 # Do not use this.
-I'm in the process of writing test to make sure everything is hunky-dory. check back in a week
+I'm in the process of writing tests to make sure everything is hunky-dory. check back in a week

 # Key